ChandraShekar00001/NeoStats_Data_Engineering_Assignment/README.md

 This project produced a validated, de-duplicated retail dataset and a set of KPIs and Power BI visuals suitable for business reporting.
 The deduplication step corrected a material revenue overstatement and improved confidence in downstream analytics.

 ---

-If you need any edits or want me to add a `requirements.txt` or CI script, tell me which format you prefer and I'll add it.